Year 1800-1849

 Agassiz himself recognised the high value of his experience in Scotland (McKirdy et al. 2007).
 In 1842 he wrote: “It was in Scotland that I acquired precision in my ideas regarding ancient glaciers.
 The existence in that country of so considerable a network of these traces, enabled me to appreciate better the geological mechanism of glaciers and the importance of many facts of detail observed in the neighbourhood of those which now exists.”

 However, at that time the glacial hypothesis was still not broadly accepted in the scientific community, and despite the initial persuasiveness of Agassiz’ arguments, many eminent geologists continued to promote the flood and iceberg hypothesis for several decades.
 Eventually, however, the glacial hypothesis prevailed, surviving many attepts of empirical falsification.
-Finally, therefore, the hypothesis was accepted as a theory, along with its implicit consequences for significant, natural global climatic changes.
+Finally, therefore, the hypothesis was accepted as a theory, along with its implicit consequences for the existence of significant, natural global climatic changes.
 Several prominent Scottish geologists contributed greatly to this development, among others, Archibald Geikie, James Geikie, Andrew Ramsay and James Forbes.

 Only six years later than the visit of Agassiz in Scotland, in 1846, the pioneering Scottish glaciologists James Forbes published detailed observations on the effects of local glaciers on the Isle of Sky, NW Scotland.
 His account included the first ever map of an end moraine - that of Coir a'Ghrunnda in the Cullin Hills, clear geomorphological evidence of past climatic changes.

-The mid-nineteenth century saw a revolution in geological thinking about the processes that shaped the present landscape, and landscape elements at Glen Roy (see above) and at Blackford Hill in Edinburgh played a key part.
+The mid-nineteenth century saw a revolution in geological thinking about the processes that shaped the present landscape, and landscape elements at Glen Roy (see above) and at Blackford Hill in Edinburgh played a key part in this development.
 Until then, most geologists explained surface landforms and loose deposits in terms of a great submergence, akin to the Biblical Flood.
 By the end of the century, however, these ideas has been dismissed and it was now generally accepted that glaciers and climatic changes had played a fundamental part in shaping the modern landscape in Europe during the course of repeated glaciations.

 Click here to jump back to the list of contents.